rohansanjay/lookdeep-img-classifier/README.md

 This downloads all 3 tranches of images and their corresponding labels.

 3 folders with the images are created: home/, tranch2/ and tranch3/.
-A csv file with all lablels and the corresponding image file paths is created: tranch_master.csv.
+A csv file with all image file paths and corresponding labels is created: tranch_master.csv.

 ### Model Overview